LSSTDESC/firecrown/docs/index.rst

 .. note::
-   Before installing Firecrown, we recommend reading the `introductory article <_static/intro_article.html>`_.
+   Before installing Firecrown, we recommend visiting the `tutorial site <_static/index.html>`.
+   This site serves as a comprehensive resource for Firecrown, offering both pre-installation information and post-installation guidance.
-   This article explains the general concepts behind Firecrown, how to install it, and how to use it.
+   It covers essential topics such as the general concepts behind Firecrown, installation instructions, and usage guidelines.

 .. toctree::
    :maxdepth: 1